 Not many things are as eye-catching as a perfect smile; it’s the sign of someone who’s dedicated to a solid oral care routine.
 But there are some conditions that can ruin it faster than it took to perfect.
-We recently had a patient come in with tooth erosion from years of soda drinking.
-Acid erosion from soda is one of those ailments to which everyone should pay attention so they can be sure their brushing and flossing still give them the result they expect.
+As a result from years of soda drinking, we recently had a patient develop acid erosion to his teeth.
+This patient came in for a tooth erosion repair in an attempt to turn back on the clock on years of decay.
+Acid erosion on teeth from soda is one of those ailments to which everyone should pay attention so they can be sure their brushing and flossing still give them the result they expect.

 Enamel acts as the first line of defense for your teeth’s resistance to daily bacteria.
 By covering the outermost layer of each tooth, it guards against decay.
 But although enamel is the hardest substance in the human body, it’s not impenetrable.
 Acid erosion wears your enamel down over time, leaving teeth more susceptible to decay and all sorts of maladies as a result.
-And once certain tooth enamel is gone, this portion doesn’t regenerate.
-Here are five of the most common causes of erosion and ways to prevent each one.
+And once certain tooth enamel is gone, it won’t regenerate.

-- Acid Reflux: One digestive issue many people deal with is acid reflux.
+One digestive issue many people deal with is acid reflux.
 Also known as GERD (gastroesophageal acid reflux disease), acid reflux causes stomach acids to regurgitate into the throat and sometimes the mouth, making contact with the teeth.
 Avoid foods that stimulate the reflux reaction; tomatoes, spicy foods, chocolate, alcohol and coffee can all upset your system.
-Keep in mind reflux can also be treated by medication.
+Keep in mind, you can treat acid reflux with medication.
 Consult your doctor if you think you suffer from acid reflux and could benefit from a more direct treatment.